Frequently Asked Questions from Parents

 What if my child is homesick?

-Much can be done to reduce the chances or the degree of homesickness for a child.
+Homesickness is quite common but there is much that can be done to reduce the chances or the degree of homesickness for a child.

 The first step is for a parent to include the child as early as possible in the process of looking for a suitable camp and to talk openly about going away to camp.